oldcordapp/OldcordV3/README.md

 - The other social media platforms (not just Twitch) for account connections
 - Refactor/Improve code
 - Full fledged Discord mod to replace the current patching system
+- If anyone knows how to fix the modals in the main selector screen not playing the exit animation before another modals get mounted we would be happy about it

 # Project Status & Features